-All orders for goods accepted by 9 to 5 Supplies ("the vendor") are accepted subject to the following conditions which shall form part and govern the contract of sale.
+All orders for goods accepted by 9to5 Supplies Ltd ("the vendor") are accepted subject to the following conditions which shall form part and govern the contract of sale.
 Acceptance of goods shall be deemed to be acceptance of these conditions of sale.
 Any term sought to be imposed by a purchaser either in a document or otherwise that conflicts with or adds to these conditions is not accepted.
-No agent or representative of the vendor has authority to vary these conditions unless accepted in writing by a director of 9 to 5 Supplies, hereinafter referred to as "a director".
+No agent or representative of the vendor has authority to vary these conditions unless accepted in writing by a director of 9to5 Supplies Ltd, hereinafter referred to as "a director".

 1. Payment and Price